oktadev/okta-blog/_source/_posts/2024-04-30-express-universal-logout.md

 - Last name: Anderson
 - Username: trinity@whiterabbit.fake
 - Activation: Activate now
-- Enter a password of your own choice, and click Save.
+- Enter a password of your choosing and click **Save**

 ### Migrate the test user

-Now that you have a user on the Okta side.
-Let's migrate Trinity (within the Todo app) to the correct org according to her company domain.
+Now that you have a user in Okta.
+Let's migrate Trinity to the correct Todo App org according to her company domain.
 Run the following command and then check the Prisma database to see if Trinity is linked to the whiterabbit.fake domain (org #1).

 ```shell
 ​npm run oidc-migrate whiterabbit.fake
 ```

-Lastly, test that the user can log in via the Okta.
+Finally, test that the user can sign in to the app.

 ## Build a Universal Logout endpoint and secure it

 Now that we have the app set up, we'll extend it to include a UL endpoint.
 In this section, we'll test the endpoint, secure it, sign a user out, and finally end their session.

-## Create the basic endpoint
+## Create the required token revocation endpoint

 Create a file called `universalLogout.ts` under the `apps/api/src` folder and, at the top of the file, import `Router` from Express.
 From here, create a route called `universalLogoutRoute` and export it.